BANNER-HilbertPanorama1737

 The 18th century saw the beginnings of large scale organised approaches to improving the physical and moral welfare of seafarers, and the provisions available to support their families.

-Drawing upon the city’s archival collections, our latest exhibition explores how the people of Hull have helped the seafaring community since the 18th century.
-It features an image gallery of digitised material to help tell the story, and is supported by a talk given as part of our Lunchtime Club series on the 8th October 2019.
+Drawing upon the city’s archival collections, this exhibition explored how the people of Hull have helped the seafaring community since the 18th century.
+It featured an image gallery of digitised material to help tell the story, and was supported by a talk given as part of our Lunchtime Club series on the 8th October 2019.

-Throughout October and November, we will be tweeting images from the exhibition, so if you can’t come in person you can still take part on Twitter (#FTIPOTS).
+Throughout October and November, we tweeted images from the exhibition, so if you couldn't come in person you could still take part on Twitter (#FTIPOTS).

-For the young people in our audience, we will be hosting a special ‘All at Sea’ History Makers session on the 29th October 2019 (10am-4pm) where you can find out what it was like to be a seafarer in the 19th century.
+For the young people in our audience, we hosted a special ‘All at Sea’ History Makers session on the 29th October 2019 (10am-4pm) where you could find out what it was like to be a seafarer in the 19th century.